netgroup-polito/verigraph/docker/README.rst

 The **Verigraph** services can be run on **Docker** containers by using the Dockerfiles bundled in the project.

+If it's the first time that you use **Docker**, please follow `this guide <https://docs.docker.com/get-started/>`_ first.
-Follow these instructions to build separate Docker images for its REST service and gRPC service:
+You can follow these instructions to build separate Docker images for its REST service and gRPC service:

 **REST**